roberthein/Observable/README.md

 ### Model Properties as @Observable

-Now mark your binded/mapped properties as observable and export public obserable
+Now mark your binded/mapped properties as observable and export public observable

 ```swift
 //Private Observer